mkemnetz/personal-website/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2015-01-01"
   date_end = "2019-01-01"
-  description = "Four time recipient of the DEPS Graduate Directed Energy Scholarship."
+  description = """Four time recipient of the DEPS Graduate Directed Energy Scholarship.

+  The Directed Energy Professional Society (DEPS) is the premier organization for the exchange of information on the development, application and transition of directed energy (DE) technologies.
+These technologies include high energy lasers (HEL), high power microwave (HPM) systems and technologies, ultra-short pulse lasers (USPL) and counter DE weapon (CDEW) technologies.
+DEPS fosters research and development of DE technology for national defense and civil applications through professional communication and education.
+The DEPS Graduate Directed Energy Scholarship program offers partial scholarships up to $10,000."""

 +++